IMPORT TARIFFS - LATEST NEWS & UPDATES

 • Apply for Exemptions: Some goods may qualify for tariff exemptions.
 It's worth checking the regulations.

-• Use Free Trade Agreements (FTAs): FTAs can offer lower or no tariffs on certain goods from participating countries.
+• Use Free Trade Agreements (FTAs): FTAs, like the United States-Mexico-Canada Agreement (USMCA), can offer lower or no tariffs on certain goods from participating countries.

-• Improve Supply Chain Efficiency: Streamlining logistics can offset some of the costs associated with tariffs.
+• Improve Supply Chain Efficiency: Streamlining logistics can offset costs associated with port fees by ensuring that goods are moved out in a timely manner.

 Doing your research before committing to a purchase is essential to avoiding certain high tariff rates.
-Online suppliers from around the world make it easier to buy a wide variety of products, but that ease does not translate over to customs clearance.
+Beware of certain online suppliers who can make it easier to buy a wide variety of products, but won’t warn you about attached fees or things like trade mark laws.

 Here are some examples of non-tariff trade barriers that U.S. importers may encounter:

-• Import Quotas: Limits on the quantity of goods that can be imported.
+• Import Quotas/Tariff Rate Quotas (TRQs): Limits on the quantity of goods that can be imported.
+Sometimes enforced through a TRQ which allows for lowered duties up to a specific quantity.
 This is done to encourage domestic economic growth.

 • Sanitary and Phytosanitary Measures: These are health and safety standards, which are meant to minimize or eliminate contamination of certain goods.